nand2Tetris - Week 1 - Logic Gates

 - Finally, construct the

-functionality to eight outputs.
+Dmux8Way, which extends theDmux4Wayfunctionality to eight outputs.
 This involves additional layers of demultiplexing.

 - Finally, construct the